Phantomojo/Obsidian/PROJECT_OVERVIEW.md

 ---

 ## 1. **Project Vision**
 GhostWire aims to be the universal, modular, and privacy-focused mesh communication platform.
-It will bridge multiple mesh protocols (Bluetooth, WiFi, LoRa, WebRTC, TCP/IP, etc.), support cross-network channels, and provide robust security, privacy, and usability.
+It bridges multiple mesh protocols (Bluetooth, WiFi, LoRa, WebRTC, TCP/IP, etc.), supports cross-network channels, and provides robust security, privacy, and usability.
 The goal is to become the backbone for decentralized, censorship-resistant, and resilient communication—usable by anyone, anywhere, on any device.

 ---